xiebocong/Getting-and-Cleaning-Data-Course-/README.md

 ```

 # Steps to work on the project
-The whole constructure is focused on realizing the five criterias mentioned in the Course Project objectives, which will be splited by four steps.
+The whole constructure is focused on realizing the five objectives mentioned in the Course Project, which will be executed in four steps.
 ## Step1: Extracts only the measurements on the mean and standard deviation for each measurement(objective 2)
 1, Read all test/train .txt files and save them into dataframes separately by `read.table`